pinterest tag

 Must-Visit Attractions in Edmonton

 Edmonton is more than a starting point; it’s a treasure trove of attractions.
 The West Edmonton Mall has a variety of shops, as well as an indoor amusement park and a waterpark.
-The Art Gallery of Alberta and the Royal Alberta Museum are must-visits for a touch of culture.
+The Art Gallery of Alberta and the Royal Alberta Museum are must-visit for a touch of culture.
 And don’t skip the chance to explore Edmonton’s river valley parks – they’re perfect for a pre-road-trip stroll.

 If you’re not visiting Edmonton as a tourist, you’re probably going to skip the sightseeing and head straight to the highway!